langchain-ai/langgraph/docs/docs/cloud/index.md

 LangGraph Cloud is seamlessly integrated with [LangSmith](https://www.langchain.com/langsmith) and is accessible from within the LangSmith UI.

-LangGraph Cloud projects can be tested and debugged using the [LangGraph Studio Desktop](https://github.com/langchain-ai/langgraph-studio).
+LangGraph Cloud applications can be tested and debugged using the [LangGraph Studio Desktop](https://github.com/langchain-ai/langgraph-studio).

 ## Key Features